Jayich-Lab/eom/README.md

 #### Conclusion

 So we are going to order Lithium niobate crystal as our EOM crystal.
-##### Base on the calculation of above, it seems that Z-Cut LN crystal will results in lowest input voltage.
-However, in warner's proposal, he chose the Y-Cut of LN crystal. __(they use different value of r<sub>22</sub>)__ In this [reference document](http://www.ece.umd.edu/~davis/chapter19.pdf) it gives r<sub>22</sub> to be the half value
-##### the halfway voltage needed does not vary very much from different cut, so we may choose Y-Cut of LN crystal.
-Also, we need to have a AR-coating of crystal covering the wavelength range of our experiments.
+We need to have a AR-coating of crystal covering the wavelength range of our experiments.

 ##### Wavelength needed: 400nm-1100nm
-we may need to order several crystals and make different EOM to cover this range
+We may need to order several crystals and make different EOM to cover this range

 #### Without resonance circuit, the input voltage needed ( with d = 0.003m, L = 0.03m )